Equipmake: Integral electric buses

 Equipmake has also developed its own integral range of electric buses.
 A double-decker bus named the Equipmake Jewel E, bodied by Spanish body manufacturer Beulas on a Brazilian-Argentine Agrale chassis and built to Transport for London specification, was unveiled by Equipmake in 2021, powered by three optioned modular battery packs capable of a 543kWh charge capacity that give the bus a 300 mi maximum range.
 The Jewel E was due to enter demonstration service with Go-Ahead London in early 2022.

 Equipmake and Agrale later developed the Agrale MT17.0 LEe, a 12 m low-cost battery electric single-deck bus built with a battery range of 150 mi and capable of carrying 70 passengers, for the South American market.
 After road trials and durability tests in the United Kingdom in 2021, a prototype model was shipped to Argentina in July 2022 and entered service in Buenos Aires on trial with Doscientos Ocho Transporte Automotor S. A. (DOTA) in October 2022.
-The first production MT17.0 LEe, its body domestically built in Argentina by Todo Bus, later entered service with DOTA in August 2024, and order for 50 Equipmake drivelines for delivery between 2025 and 2026 were placed by Agrale in September 2025.
+The first production MT17.0 LEe, its body domestically built in Argentina by Todo Bus, later entered service with DOTA in August 2024, and an order for 50 Equipmake drivelines for delivery between 2025 and 2026 were placed by Agrale in September 2025, followed by a repeat order for 23 in February 2026.